btzr-io/godot-aria/README.md

 - prefers-contrast: Detects if the user has requested the system increase or decrease the amount of contrast between adjacent colors.
 - prefers-reduced-motion: The user prefers less motion on the page.
 - prefers-reduced-transparency: Detects if a user has enabled a setting on their device to reduce the transparent or translucent layer effects used on the device.

-## Accessibiltiy module for Node2D
-To make any Node2D accessible you can add the custom node AccessibleModule as a direct child, this will create an overlay control to handle the focus behavior.

-### Features
-- Add focus behavior.
-- Custom focus style.
-- Tab navigation between other focusable elements.
-- Notify name or description to screen readers on focus.

-### Properties
-#### aria_label : String
-Name or description to be anounced by screen readers.

-#### focus_mode : Control.FocusMode
-Focus mode of the overlay control: None, Click, All.

-#### focus_size : Vector2
-The focusable area size, calculated by default if the node has a visible texture or rect.

-#### focus_style : StyleBox
-Add a custom style if needed, otherwise you can use has_focus() and apply a custom focus indicator on the node.

-#### focus_control : FocusControl
-Reference of the overlay control that manages the focus behavior, use this property to interact directly with the overlay control.

-### Methods

-#### grab_focus() -> void
-Focus the overlay control.

-#### has_focus() -> bool
-Checks if the overlay control has focus.